franfran20/collective_contracts/README.md

 - test that the contract receives its intended token by doin the token contract .balanceOf to check

 - WHERE DID I STOP?
-  Novemeber 25th
-  Testing the break save function
-  Testing the withdraw succesfully function
-  Go back and review each function with appropriate tests where necessary and code clean up

-  November 26th
+  line 751 collectiveCoreAvalanche
+  make sure that the usdt balances and cross chain saving balance of the protocol are updated correctly on cross chain messaging

+  clean up funcitons and create, run final tests

-  Implement group saving functions and test accordingly Arrange and setup deploy scripts for testnet
+  prepare deploy scripts for testnet and anvil

-  Novemeber 27th - 30th
-  Build Frontend and hookup to local contracts for quick development Deploy Contracts and perform live tests
-  Hook up to frontend

-  Dec 1st
-  Video preparation
-  Submission
+  prepare interaction scripts for testnet

+  build frontend with wagmi and rivet